Gaucho-Racing/Firmware/README.md

 - Each project needs it's own directory where the name of the directory is the name of the project/executable
   - this is because I am lazy and wanted to hardcode stuff for `add_GR_project` (see `gr-lib.cmake`)

+If you do not want GitHub Action emails please turn off notifications on your side.
+See something like https://stackoverflow.com/q/66116203

 # Testing

 ## Setup